Siege of the International Legations: Chinese attacks and resolve

 For several days after June 20—the official beginning of the siege—neither the foreigners inside the Legation Quarter nor the Chinese soldiers outside it had any coherent plan for defense or attack.
-The number of Chinese soldiers ringing the legations is uncertain, but numbered in the thousands.
+The number of Chinese soldiers ringing the legations is uncertain but numbered in the thousands.
 On the west were the Gansu Muslim soldiers of Dong Fuxiang and on the east were units of the Peking Field Army.
 The overall commander of the Chinese forces was Ronglu—who was anti-Boxer and disapproved of the siege.
 Chinese policy equivocated between belligerence and conciliation during the 55-day siege.
-Several attempts by Ronglu to effect a cease-fire failed because of suspicions and misunderstandings on both sides.
+Several attempts by Ronglu to bring about a ceasefire failed because of suspicions and misunderstandings on both sides.

 The Chinese first attempted to massacre the foreigners in the Legation Quarter by using fire.
 For several days at the beginning of the siege they set fires in the buildings around the British Legation.
 On June 23, most of the buildings of the Hanlin Academy, the national library of China, and its books, many irreplaceable, burned.
 Both sides blamed the other for its destruction.
 The Chinese Army then turned its attention to the Fu, the refuge for most of the Chinese Christians, and the domain of Lt.
 Col. Gorō Shiba, the most admired military officer in the siege.
 Shiba, with his small group of Japanese soldiers, mounted a skillful defense against the Chinese who advanced behind walls built ever-closer to the Japanese, threatening to surround them in a vise-like grip.
 British soldiers were often detailed to reinforce the Japanese during attacks and all admired Shiba's work.
 The most desperate fighting took place near the French Legation, where 78 French and Austrians and 17 volunteers were under assault in convoluted urban terrain, in which the front lines were only 50 ft from each other.
-The French also feared that Chinese sappers were digging tunnels for mines beneath their positions.
+The French also feared that Chinese sappers were digging tunnels to undermine their positions, which did happen.